 --instance-type flag for

-The cloud workstation is set up to use Ubuntu 16.04.
+The Cloud Workstation App is set up to use Ubuntu 16.04.

 Job execution environment vs. local environment

 When connecting to the execution environment, you are using the job's credentials to interact with the DNAnexus API.
 The job has a limited subset of your user's permissions.
 By default, jobs running the Cloud Workstation App has VIEW permissions to all projects in which you have VIEW permissions or greater.

 dx select command by default hides projects to which you only have VIEW permissions, so you will want to run